10 things I wish I knew before going to Cayman Islands

 7. Travel to George Town

-Once you are in the Cayman Islands, don’t forget to travel to George town, as well.
-Georgetown is an international finance centre, and the glamorous capital of Cayman comes alive especially as cruise liners pass in.
+Once you are in the Cayman Islands, don’t forget to travel to George Town, as well.
+George Town is an international finance centre, and this glamorous capital of the Cayman Islands comes alive, especially as cruise liners pass in.

 Yet this adorable tourist town also offers a handful of other tourist attractions worth visiting.
-The newly opened Huldah Avenue Farmers' Market is open Monday through Saturday beginning at 7:30 am.
-Among the several vendors selling new fruit, jewellery, baked goods, natural juices, coconuts and more you can pick among.
-Also, while your travel to George town, do not forget to check out Cayman Islands National Museum which is also located here.
-Cayman Islands National Museum exhibits historical and ecological exhibits, and art lovers will appreciate the fine collection of local art and temporary themed exhibitions at the Cayman Islands National Gallery, with its beautiful sculpture gardens and Art Cafe.
+The newly opened Farmers' Market is open Monday through Saturday, beginning at 7:30 am.
+Among the several vendors selling new fruit, jewellery, baked goods, natural juices, coconuts and more, you can pick among.
+Also, while your travel to George Town, do not forget to check out Cayman Islands National Museum, which is also located here.
+Cayman Islands National Museum exhibits historical and ecological exhibits, and art lovers will appreciate the fine collection of local art and temporary themed exhibitions at the Cayman Islands National Gallery, with its beautiful Sculpture Gardens and Art Cafe.

 8. East End